When it comes to trucking accident cases, experience matters.

 The following is a short explanation of a truck accident litigation timeline and what you could expect.
 It is important to understand that, based on the severity and seriousness of the accident and injuries, settlement can occur at any time during the noted process below.
 For example, many insurance companies will understand the requirements of a paraplegic victim that was hurt by a driver and pay the policy limits on that claim sooner rather than later, assuming the accident is the truckers’ fault.

 If you or a family member has been involved in a trucking accident or 18 wheeler accident and suffered serious injuries, then you need to speak to an experience truck accident specialist in order to determine your options and best recourse.
-Our Hamilton Trucking Accident Lawyers and personal injury and disability lawyers in Ontario will meet you at your convenience.
+Lalande Personal Injury Lawyers will meet you at your convenience.

 We never charge for consultation and if we agree to work together, we will never ask for fees upfront.
 Call us at 905-333-8888 or speak to our live chat operator who would be happy to set up an appointment.